 Sado has picturesque beaches, cascading rice paddies, and winding mountain roads.
 There's great hiking and swimming to be enjoyed.
 Best navigated by driving the scenic routes around the island, Sado shows a rugged side of Japan that many never see.

 Although it's possible to travel to and from Sado in a day, a night at one of the many traditional ryokan inns is rewarding.
-Stay and relax in a hot spring bath and enjoying home-cooked meals featuring Niigata's famous rice.
+Stay and relax in a hot spring bath and enjoy home-cooked meals featuring Niigata's famous rice.

 Niigata is known throughout Japan for its singularly delicious rice and beautifully tiered rice paddies, and Sado is no exception with its iconic Iwakubi Shoryu rice paddies and sustainable, environmentally friendly production.

 Anywhere you go on the island will serve Niigata rice and sake, especially if you stay in a traditional ryokan inn.
 If you'd like to sample the island's award-winning sake at the source, pay a visit to the Hokusetsu Brewery, where you can savor your sake in a music room designed to gently mellow the brew.

 Sado Island is famous for its clear sea waters and rocky shores, and one of the most interesting ways to experience them is in a tarai bune which is a wooden tub-turned boat.
 Originally made from large barrels to store products such as miso paste, the agile tarai bune can reach narrow spots along the rocky coast, making them ideal for gathering bounty such as seaweed, turban shells and abalone.
 On the southern tip of the island in the town of Ogi, you can take a short ride in one of these traditional boats, steered by a local dressed in an authentic period costume.

 The most significant event on Sado Island is the annual Earth Celebration Festival in August, drawing huge crowds to the small town of Ogi every year.
 The Kodo Taiko Ensemble, locals from the island who are famous worldwide for their ground-shaking take on traditional Japanese drumming, started and run this festival.